MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/mac-install-manually.md

 5. Repeat steps 3 & 4 for all system extensions distributed with Microsoft Defender for Endpoint on Mac.

-6. As part of the Endpoint Detection and Response capabilities, Microsoft Defender for Endpoint on Mac inspects socket traffic and reports this information to the Microsoft Defender Security Center portal.
+6. As part of the Endpoint Detection and Response capabilities, Microsoft Defender for Endpoint on Mac inspects socket traffic and reports this information to the Microsoft 365 Defender portal.
 When prompted to grant Microsoft Defender for Endpoint permissions to filter network traffic, select **Allow**.

     ![System extension security preferences2](images/big-sur-install-4.png)